monky-hs/monky/README.md

 Monky is an application to feed status bars (like dzen2) with a lines to display.

+If you have any more questions or suggestions, come and join us (or rather me) on freenode at #monky.

 # Install
  * Clone this repo
  * Run `cabal install`.
 This installs a **monky** executable in *~/.cabal/bin*.